cleitonsouza01/trade/docs/events.md

 that implements the logic for the change in the portfolio.

 Events must have an "asset" attribute with reference to an Asset instance and a date 'YYYY-mm-dd' attribute.
+The accumulator uses this information to correctly apply the event.

 Events are passed to trade.Accumulator objects by the accumulate_event method.